zold-io/wts.zold.io/README.md

     Returns `200` and plain text `Running` if the job is still in progress.
     Returns `404` if there is no such job.
     Returns `200` and a full stack trace as plain text if the job is finished with an exception.
+    We keep the information about the job in memory for 4 hours (it gets destroyed if the server reboots).

   * `GET /id_rsa`: returns private RSA key of the user, expecting the keygap as an argument.